Do you ever catch yourself dreaming of the rolling pastures of Central Texas, catching the sun on your face and the breeze in your hair?

 This six-bedroom, eight-and-a-half-bathroom cabin-like estate has views and wood paneling for days.
 The 11,000 square foot "Colorado style Mountain Lodge" blends in seamlessly with the surrounding Lakeway nature and lies outside of Austin city limits, for utmost privacy.
 Wraparound decks and porches let you take in the view of the luscious Hill Country from above the treetops and the outdoor firepit lets you take it in from inside the trunks.
 This gated space is massive and waiting for a new owner to bring it back to life.

-11949 Escarpment Blvd | 20.5 acres | $4,900,000
+11949 Escarpment Blvd. | 20.5 acres | $4,900,000

-Down by Circle C Ranch, sprawling four-bedroom, five-bathroom estate gives you the privacy and perks of the countryside without removing you from the city.
+Down by Circle C Ranch, a sprawling four-bedroom, five-bathroom estate gives you the privacy and perks of the countryside without removing you from the city.
 With a 20.59 acre lot and a 4,529 square foot home, you won't be confined to the cooped-up real estate in the city, but since it's only a 15-minute drive to Lady Bird Lake, you'll never be too far away.
-Rustic stone finishes and exposed wood accents give the house that familiar Texas feeling, while the white cabinetry and enormous windows keep it modern, plus give you the option to overlook your pool and firepit.
+Rustic stone finishes and exposed wood accents give the house that familiar Texas feeling, while the white cabinetry and enormous windows keep it modern, plus it gives the option to overlook your pool and firepit.
 Just a few steps away from the main house are a guest house, greenhouse, fruit orchard, raised garden and barn.
 Play your cards right and you might never have to leave.

 300 Thomassen Ranch Road | 45.5 acres | $4,500,000